Plootle/Portfolio/README.md

 ---
 ### 💬 About Me:
 Hey, my name is Darian Payan and I am currently. a student at the University of Colorado Boulder pursuing a BS in Computer Science.
 I will be graduating May of 2023, where I will be applying my skillset and knowledge from my time in university to help solve problems and create innovative solutions.
-I am always looking to grow professionally so I have been recently learning RubyOnRails and getting more experience with web developemnt.
+I am always looking to grow professionally so I have been recently learning RubyOnRails and getting more experience with web development.
+Starting this summer, I will also be starting at Lockheed Martin.
+This opportunity will be a great experience to learn about the industry and grow professionally as a Computer Scientist.
 ---

 ### 🧰 Languages and Tools